Chicken Pox is a very infectious disease, which is most common in children under the age of 10 years. It is caused by the virus varicella zoster.

 See your GP urgently if you are an adult and you have chickenpox, or if you are pregnant/ have a weakened immune system and have never had chickenpox, or been in contact with someone with chickenpox or you think your new-born baby has chickenpox.

 The chickenpox vaccine has been used routinely in some countries since 1995 and has shown to offer safe and effective prevention for chicken pox.

 The vaccine is LIVE and contains the weakened form of the virus.
 Two vaccines provide 98% protection in children and 75% protection in adults.
 If a breakthrough infection does occur the infection will be more short-lived with milder symptoms.

 The vaccine is normally two doses 4-8 weeks apart.

 Who can have the vaccine?

-The vaccine can be given to anyone over 12 months of age to the following groups:
+The vaccine can be given to anyone over 12 months of age from the following categories:

-People in contact with those with weakened immune system ( e.g. Siblings, or children of anyone undergoing chemotherapy)
+People in contact with those with a weakened immune system ( e.g. siblings, or children of anyone undergoing chemotherapy)

-Post-exposure - to prevent chickenpox infection if the person has never had chickenpox and they have had close contact with someone with chicken pox.
-The first dose must be given within 3 days to stop getting the infection.
-If it is given with 3-5 days you can modify the severity of the disease.
+Post-exposure - to prevent chickenpox infection if the person has never had chickenpox and they have had close contact with someone with chickenpox.
+The first dose must be given within 3 days to stop the person from getting infected.
+If it is given within 3-5 days it can help control the severity of the disease.

 If you are a female adult receiving the vaccine, you must wait ONE month after the last dose before becoming pregnant